minerva-university/cs162-hc-history/README.md

 ## Accessing the Website

-Once you’ve run `setup.py` or `run.py`, open your browser and go to:
+Once you've run `setup.py` or `run.py`, open your browser and go to:

 http://localhost:3000